Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Results

 \subsection{General Analysis Union Dataset}

-Figure~\ref{fig:heat_map} presents our general analysis results for the Union dataset.
+Figure~\ref{fig:heat_map} presents our general analysis results for the Union dataset (a version of this figure appears in our Doctoral Symposium paper~\cite{zhang2025theinfluence}).
 The y-axis shows the 10 code smell pairs, while the x-axis shows the four contrasts.
 Each cell contains three pieces of information: Cliff’s delta, its interpretation, and the median value for the two interaction types being compared (in parentheses).
 The gradient scale of the cell color is based on Cliff’s delta, ranging from red (1) to grey (0) to blue (-1).
 Cells in bold indicate a significant Mann-Whitney U test, where we can reject $H_0$.

 Four cells are masked in gray because no class is both a BC and a DC or both a GC and a DC across the 116 projects.
 The entire BM-FE row exhibits a negligible effect size.
 Both smells occur at the method level and can interact only through method calls; therefore, a larger effect size is unlikely to be observed without examining the direction of the calls.
 Overall, as indicated by the heatmap's skew toward the red direction, Cliff’s delta values tend to be positive, with small to medium effect sizes.
 Most tests are significant, particularly in the first two columns where the two artifacts belong to different classes.
 Interestingly, the two cells corresponding to the (BC, FE) and (GC, FE) rows in the second column show a negligible yet statistically significant decrease.